how to deal with haters in life

 Having critics means you stand up for something, which is a good thing.
 While we can’t avoid them, we can learn how to deal with haters in our lives.

-The most important things are to not take it personally and to prevent them from hurting your life.
+The most important things are to not take it personally and to prevent doubters from interfering with your life.